dawedawe/ferriby/README.md

 }
 ```

 At least one repository needs to be configured.
+The json needs to be clean, no trailing commas allowed.

 ## Advisory